prashantzzz/PrCarRentalSystem/README.md

 ## Conclusion
 This project provides a simple but functional car rental system using **ASP.NET Core**.
 It implements essential features like user registration, car management, rental booking, and email notifications with **JWT authentication** for secure access.

-For further questions or issues, refer to the documentation or contact the project maintainers.